Active Transportation Fund: Frequently Asked Questions

 3. Who is eligible to apply for the Active Transportation Fund?

-Municipal governments; local and regional governments such as service districts; and Indigenous organizations are eligible to apply for the Active Transportation Fund.
+Municipal governments; local and regional governments such as service districts; provinces; territories; not-for-profit organizations; and Indigenous organizations are eligible to apply for the Active Transportation Fund.

 Ineligible applicants are individuals; private citizens; for-profit entities (with the exception of Indigenous for-profit entities); and federal entities, including federal Crown corporations.

-Additional details on the specific applicant eligibility requirements for the Active Transportation Fund can be found in Section 3 of the Applicant Guide.
+Additional details on the specific applicant eligibility requirements for the Active Transportation Fund can be found in the Applicant Guide.

 4. What types of projects are eligible for the Active Transportation Fund?

-There are two streams of projects eligible for funding under the Active Transportation Fund:
+There are two streams of projects under the Active Transportation Fund.

 A. Planning Projects